trufflesuite/trufflesuite.com/public/tutorials/building-dapps-for-quorum-private-enterprise-blockchains.md

 # Building dapps for Quorum: Private Enterprise Blockchains

 Ethereum is perhaps best defined by its public network, a network where every transaction -- and all participants of each transaction -- are publicly available to anyone looking at its transaction history.
 Truffle got its start building for the public blockchain: at the time of Ethereum's launch, the public blockchain was the only smart contract blockchain around.
-However, since launch, technology has changed, most notably with JP Morgan's [Quorum](https://www.jpmorgan.com/country/US/EN/Quorum).
+However since launch, technology has changed, most notably with [Quorum](https://github.com/jpmorganchase/quorum/wiki), the permissioned blockchain initially developed by JP Morgan.

 Quorum is a version of Ethereum that adds new features on top of what Ethereum already provides.
 Specifically, Quorum adds the ability to create private blockchains between select participants, and more importantly adds transaction privacy on top of your normal everyday Ethereum transactions.
 Let's use a quick example: Say Bob, Tom and Alice all create a blockchain together, and Alice wants to send 20 TruffleCoin to Bob.
 But here's the kicker: she doesn't want Tom (or anyone else other than Bob) to know, because she cares about her privacy.
 Using Quorum, Alice could easily send a transaction where the transaction data is only available to her and Bob.